Orioles still rolling on offense, rout Mets 10-3

+BALTIMORE (AP) — Pat Valaika described his late father-in-law as one of his biggest fans — someone who would remind him how great it can be to be a major league baseball player.

+“He always told me I’m living the dream,” Valaika said.
+“Sometimes I take it for granted, but he was definitely with me tonight.”

-BALTIMORE (AP) — Maikel Franco become the sixth player to hit a home run into the second deck at Camden Yards, and the Baltimore Orioles rolled to another high-scoring victory, 10-3 over the New York Mets on Tuesday night.
+In his first game back from the bereavement list following the death of his father-in-law, Valaika doubled twice and the Baltimore Orioles rolled to another high-scoring victory, 10-3 over the New York Mets on Tuesday night.

+“He loved watching me play more than anything — he really lived for it,” Valaika said.
+“I knew coming back that all he would want me to do was to play.”

-Cedric Mullins hit two of Baltimore’s seven doubles, and the Orioles have won five of six after a 14-game losing streak.
-Pat Valaika doubled in his first two plate appearances after returning from the bereavement list.
+Maikel Franco became the sixth player to hit a home run into the second deck at Camden Yards, and Anthony Santander also homered for the Orioles, who have won five of six after a 14-game losing streak.
+Baltimore also hit seven doubles in the game, including two each by Valaika and Cedric Mullins.

 Bruce Zimmermann (4-3) allowed a two-run homer in the first inning to Pete Alonso, but the Mets managed only one more hit off him in five innings.
 David Peterson (1-5) yielded four runs and eight hits in 2 2/3 innings.

-Anthony Santander also homered for Baltimore, which outhit the NL East leaders Mets 16-4 after scoring 18 runs with 21 hits in Sunday’s victory over Cleveland.
+Baltimore outhit the NL East leaders 16-4 after scoring 18 runs with 21 hits in Sunday’s victory over Cleveland.

+“I thought tonight we took really good at-bats,” Orioles manager Brandon Hyde said.
+“Once again, up and down the order, a lot of production from the bottom half of the order.”

 Alonso added a second homer in the ninth, making him the first Mets player with a multi-homer game this season.